Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Clean Install - Do I need a clean install of Fallout: New Vegas and Fallout 3 to use Uranium Fever?**
   - No. Uranium Fever is fully self-contained and independent of your regular Fallout installations!

+- **Climbable Ladders - Can I climb any ladders in the game?**
+  - The climbable ladder mod only affects water towers currently.
+To utilize this, look at the ladder and press the activate key to begin climbing.
+Once you are at the top press the activate key to get off the ladder.

 - **Controller Support - Does Uranium Fever support controllers?**
   - Unfortunately, no. Creating a unified scheme for various equipment and platforms proved challenging.
 We recommend using Steam Input and this [Unofficial Controller Preset](https://discord.com/channels/1247305852738736219/1247325147950747699/1301652878703726612).